 Therefore theorem 1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”

-It seems that Chris Kapulkin is close to establishing an actual equivalence, in a suitable sense, between homotopy type theories (without possibly univalence) and presentable locally Cartesian closed -Categories, in higher analogy of the relation between type theory and category theory (see there for more).
+It seems that Chris Kapulkin is close to establishing the converse (Kapulkin 14), producing locally cartesian closed -categories from homotopy type theories (without possibly univalence), in higher analogy of the relation between type theory and category theory (see there for more).

 The internal logic of (presentable) locally cartesian closed -categories was explicitly conjectured in (Joyal 2011) to be a sort of homotopy type theory (specifically, that with intensional identity types and dependent products).